Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

-In summary, these parameters collectively sketch a dynamic portrait of the galaxy population, each contributing to the shape of the redshift distribution of galaxies over cosmic time.
+In summary, these parameters collectively characterize the galaxy population, each contributing to the shape of the redshift distribution of galaxies over cosmic time.
 Furthermore, it is evident from the mathematical expressions (Eq. \ref{eq:lf_params}) that there exists a degree of degeneracy among these parameters.
-Such degeneracies are critical in understanding the limitations and constraints of our models and interpretations.
-The exact nature and directions of these degeneracies will be thoroughly explored and delineated in the forthcoming discussion on Fisher analysis results.
-The Fisher analysis will provide a quantitative framework to dissect and understand these intricate relationships, offering a more nuanced and precise understanding of how these parameters interact and influence our results.
+Such degeneracies are critical in understanding the limitations and constraints of our model and interpretations.
+The exact nature and directions of these degeneracies will be explored in the forthcoming discussion on our Fisher analysis results.